ahhmedmostafaa/Image-Processing-WinForms/README.md

 - [ ] Add more filters (blur, edge detection, sharpening)
 - [ ] Add before/after screenshots to this README
 - [ ] Optimize pixel loops (currently uses `GetPixel`/`SetPixel`, which is slow for large images — `LockBits` would be significantly faster)

----
-*Originally built for an "Image Processing" university course; refined for portfolio presentation.*